To understand Senator Harry Reid, you must look to the small mining town of Searchlight, Nevada.

 Senator Reid has worked with both parties, including all members of the Nevada Congressional Delegation, to address the issues important to the state.

 After Nevadans re-elected Senator Reid to a third Senate term in 1998, he was chosen by his colleagues to serve as the Assistant Democratic Leader, also known as the “Whip.”
 And after he won a fourth term in 2004 by a wide margin, he was unanimously elected Senate Democratic Leader.
-Since 2007, Harry Reid has served as the Senate Majority Leader.
+Since 2007, Harry Reid has served as the Senate Democratic Leader.
 In 2010, he was re-elected as Nevada’s senior U.S. Senator.

 Harry Reid isn’t afraid to speak his mind – but he isn’t afraid to listen, either.